How To Create Your Healthy Hair Regimen

 Since starting my hair journey I’ve become a firm believer that what you use to cleanse your hair and scalp can make or break your hair regimen.

-If our scalp is dirty and full of product buildup it can cause big issues like hair shedding, hair breakage, dry hair, dry scalp, flaky scalp just to name a few.
+If our scalp is dirty and full of product buildup it can cause big issues like hair shedding, hair breakage, dry hair, dry scalp, and flaky scalp just to name a few.
 And dirty hair is no better.
 So a good shampoo is a must.

 As a starting point using a sulfate-free moisturizing shampoo, and a sulfate-free deep cleansing shampoo is a good bet.
-From there you can determine if you need to incorporate a clarifying shampoo that has sulfates or a cowash for more gentle cleansing.
+From there you can determine if you need to incorporate a clarifying shampoo that has sulfates or a co-wash for more gentle cleansing.

 Conditioner

-Just like in a hair regimen we’re going to move to conditioners next.
+Just like in a hair regimen, we’re going to move to conditioners next.
 Knowing what your hair needs is key here because conditioners are one of the products that can help most with that because they help provide strength and moisture to the hair.

-There are two types of conditioners that can be used at this step of a hair regimen - rinse out conditioners and deep conditioners.
+There are two types of conditioners that can be used at this step of a hair regimen - rinse-out conditioners and deep conditioners.
 They aren’t the same nor do they do the same thing which is something to keep in mind.

-Incorporating a rinse-out conditioner in your hair regimen can be optional.
+Incorporating a rinse-out conditioner into your hair regimen can be optional.
 Especially if you deep condition regularly.
 I’ve found that if I need a little extra oomph of moisture or protein but don’t want to use a deep conditioner a rinse-out conditioner is a great option.

 The main purposes of deep conditioners are to repair dry or damaged hair and to prevent dryness or damage.
 So if you feel like your hair falls into one of those two buckets then a deep conditioner is for you.

 How often you deep condition is really subjective.
-Some people do it every week, like me, others deep condition once or twice a month.
-It really just depends on whether or your hair needs more than a rinse-out conditioner can provide.
+Some people do it every week, like me, while others deep condition once or twice a month.
+It really just depends on whether or not your hair needs more than a rinse-out conditioner can provide.

 Moisturizer